 Tourism Minister Lazaro Nyalandu had tried to deny the elephants were even dead, suggesting that it was the “greatest wildlife mystery ever,” and promising to send out search parties to see if the animals had migrated to another country — a notion that environmentalists and wildlife groups call absurd, saying there is no doubt the carcasses of the “missing” creatures were scavenged clean, out in the elements after they succumbed to poachers.

-A DNA analysis of major ivory seizures demonstrated that 85 percent of the coveted substance making its way off the continent, emanates from two places — a strip in West Africa, and Tanzania — and Tanzania still took the lion’s share, making it the number one haven for elephant murder on the face of the planet.
+A DNA analysis of major ivory seizures demonstrated that 85 percent of the coveted substance making its way off the continent, emanates from two places: a strip in West Africa, and Tanzania.
+And Tanzania still took the lion’s share, making it the number one haven for elephant slaughter on the face of the planet.

 The recent census has been an international embarrassment for Tanzania, bringing scrutiny from countries and organizations around the world.
 Still, critics are doubtful anything will be done under the current administration, as recent scandals have revealed that bribed politicians may have been fostering the illegal trade from the inside.

 Tanzania’s president, Jakaya Kikwete, suggested at an international conference on poaching that he would intervene in the crisis with the military, and alluded that they had identified ringleaders and poaching bosses.
 However, Kikwete’s attempts to quell the elephant genocide have been a blunder at best, and corrupt at worst.